A path integral approach to sparse non-Hermitian random matrices: Discussion

 Although we saw here that the eigenvalue spectra of the sparse matrices that we studied were bounded in the complex plane, it has been noted in recent works that (unless the matrix is locally sign-stable \cite{valigi2023local}) sparse matrices often have spectra that extend along the entire real axis \cite{mambuca2022dynamical}.
 The reason for this is that, as discussed for example in Ref. \cite{rodgers1988density}, there is also a non-perturbative contribution to the eigenvalue spectrum.
 This non-perturbative contribution takes the form of a Lifshitz tail, and is associated with large fluctuations in the network connectivity \cite{semerjian2002sparse}.
 The magnitude of this non-perturbative contribution scales roughly as $\sim e^{-p}$ \cite{semerjian2002sparse}, which is why it was negligible for the moderately high values of $p$ used in the present work, but was clearly visible for the relatively low values of $p$ used in Refs. \cite{mambuca2022dynamical, valigi2023local}.
 A more detailed study of the non-perturbative eigenvalue tails is the subject of ongoing collaborative work.

-\acknowledgements The author would like to thank Giulio Biroli, Chiara Cammarota, Tobias Galla, Giulia Garcia Lorenzana, Izaak Neri, Lyle Poley, and Pietro Valigi for insightful and helpful discussions.
+\acknowledgements The author would like to thank Giulio Biroli, Chiara Cammarota, Tobias Galla, Giulia Garcia Lorenzana, Izaak Neri, Lyle Poley, Tim Rogers, and Pietro Valigi for insightful and helpful discussions.
 This work was supported by grants from the Simons Foundation (\#454935 Giulio Biroli).
+The author thanks the Leverhulme Trust for support through the Leverhulme Early Career Fellowship scheme.